k1b0oka/k1b0oka/README.md

  I have learnt to easily make friends and connections.

  FINAL REMARKS
- I actually advise everyone out there who thinks they cant achieve ther edreams just their disabilities or poor situations that they should strive to achieve there dreams hard and that no one will feel bad for them if they dont achieve them.
+ I actually advise everyone out there who thinks they cant achieve there dreams is just their disabilities or poor situations.
+ One  should strive to achieve there dreams hard and that no one will feel bad for them if they dont achieve them.
  They should trust God and stand strong and strike for the highest limit there is.

  DEPUTY HEAD PREFECT (ENID)